-The Government of Malta is funding a state-of-the-art life sciences centre, named the BioMalta campus, in San Gwann.
-The centre is being developed to foster the growth of the country's life sciences industry.
+The Maltese Government sponsored a state-of-the-art life sciences centre, named the BioMalta campus, in San Gwann.
+The centre was developed to foster the growth of the country’s life sciences industry.

-The life sciences centre will provide laboratory space to new as well as existing companies.
-It will also extend business advisory services, financial incentives and tangible support to companies intending to set up operations.
+The life sciences centre provides laboratory space to new and existing companies.
+It also extends business advisory services, financial incentives and tangible support to companies intending to set-up operations.

 The development plan of the project was approved by the Malta Environment & Planning Authority in June 2011.
-Construction of the BioMalta campus is expected to be completed in 2014.
+Construction of the BioMalta campus was completed in 2015.
 The project will create more than 500 jobs by 2019.

 The BioMalta life sciences centre project was launched in May 2010 by the Finance and Economic Development Ministry.
 The project is aimed at attracting foreign direct investment into the bio-technology and life sciences sectors of the country.